 Ingredients: Deboned Turkey, Turkey Meal, Chicken Meal, Peas, Potatoes, Dried Ground Potatoes, Chicken Fat (preserved with Mixed Tocopherols), Tomato Pomace, Chicken Liver, Natural Chicken Flavor, Flaxseed, Salmon Oil, Carrots, Sweet Potatoes, Kale, Broccoli, Spinach, Parsley, Apples, Blueberries, Vitamins [Vitamin E Supplement, Beta-Carotene, Niacin, d-Calcium Pantothenate, Vitamin A Supplement, Riboflavin, Vitamin D-3 Supplement, Vitamin B-12 Supplement, Pyridoxine Hydrochloride, Thiamine Mononitrate, Ascorbic Acid (Vitamin C), Biotin, Folic Acid], Minerals [Zinc Proteinate, Zinc Sulfate, Iron Proteinate, Ferrous Sulfate, Copper Sulfate, Copper Proteinate, Manganese Proteinate, Manganese Sulfate, Sodium Selenite, Calcium Iodate], Choline Chloride, Mixed Tocopherols added to preserve freshness, Glucosamine Hydrochloride, Chondroitin Sulfate, Taurine, Chicory Root Extract, Yucca schidigera Extract, Dried Lactobacillus plantarum Fermentation Product, Dried Enterococcus faecium Fermentation Product, Dried Lactobacillus casei Fermentation Product, Dried Lactobacillus acidophilus Fermentation Product, Rosemary Extract.

-User Reviews: Most owners who try Wellness Core Grain-Free rave about it.
+User Reviews: Most owners who try Wellness Core Grain-Free dog food rave about it.
 Most report that their dog loves the taste, and many explain that their dog’s coat and skin health have improved since making the switch.
 Negative reviews were almost entirely the result of shipping problems, damaged packaging or expiration-date issues, and these types of problems occur with every food.

-Bottom Line: Like all of the other foods in our review, Wellness Core does contain meat meals, which may turn off some owners.
+Bottom Line: Like all of the other dog food brands in our review, Wellness Core does contain meat meals, which may turn off some owners.
 However, the rest of the ingredient list is quite attractive for owners looking for all-natural foods.
-It contains all of the bells and whistles you’d want, including antioxidant-rich fruits, omega-3-rich salmon oil and four different probiotics.
+The formula contains all of the bells and whistles you’d want, including antioxidant-rich fruits, omega-3-rich salmon oil, and four different probiotics.

-Blue Buffalo Wilderness Rocky Mountain Large Breed Recipe is an all-natural food designed to provide your dog with all of the things he needs and none of the things he doesn’t.
+Blue Buffalo Wilderness Rocky Mountain Large Breed is an all-natural dog food designed to provide your dog with all of the things he needs and none of the things he doesn’t.

 Notable Qualities and Features: